 The Group's main sources of financing are a multi currency revolving credit facility with an Icelandic financial institution, a four year unsecured bond listed on Nasdaq Iceland, two three months bills listed on Nasdaq Iceland, credit facilities with number of banks in Spain which finance the Southern Europe division and credit facilities with an European bank which finance the Northern Europe division.
-At end of December 2023 the total headroom of the Group was EUR 51.1 million including cash.
+At end of December 2024 the total headroom of the Group was EUR 38.9 million including cash.

-The facility with the institution in Iceland has a cap of EUR 20 million with EUR 8.6 million draw down at year end (2022: EUR 9.9 million).
-The facility was extended in April 2022 and will expire in April 2025.
+The facility with the institution in Iceland has a cap of EUR 20 million with EUR 9.4 million draw down at year end (2023: EUR 8.6 million).
+The facility was extended in April 2022 and is set to expire in April 2025.
+However, management is currently working on the details for an extension.

 The Group has credit facilities in place with number of banks in Spain.
-Total amount of these loans was EUR 48.6 million at year end (2022: EUR 58.2 million).
+Total amount of these loans was EUR 51.3 million at year end (2023: EUR 48.6 million).

 The Group's subsidiaries in UK and Ireland (Northern Europe division) entered into a loan agreement with a foreign bank, which was finalised in December 2021.
 In relation to the sale of ISUK, an amendment agreement was finalised for that facility, to reflect a reduction in borrowing need post the transaction.
-After that amendment, the loan agreement consist of a 3 year term loan of GBP 4.0 million against pledge in the Groups properties in UK and Ireland, and a revolving borrowing base facility of EUR 12.0 million against inventories and receivables in Ireland.
+After that amendment, the loan agreement consist of a 3 year term loan of GBP 3.5 million against pledge in the Groups properties in UK and Ireland, and a revolving borrowing base facility of EUR 12.0 million against inventories and receivables in Ireland.

 The parent company concluded a private placement of four years unsecured bond, in June 2021.
-The amount of the placement was ISK 3.400 million and was fixed at EUR 23.1 million.
-The bond has semiannually interest payments, balance will be paid with one installment in June 2025.
+The amount of the placement was ISK 3.400 million and was fixed through hedging at EUR 23.1 million.
+The bond has semiannual interest payments, balance will be paid with one installment in June 2025.
 The bond is listed on Nasdaq Iceland.
 As detailed in note 9, an amendment and waiver letter was approved for terms of the bond in relation to the sale of IS UK Ltd in October 2023.

-The parent company has outstanding two offerings of 3 months bills for total ISK 2.600 million in total, at end of December 2023.
+The parent company has outstanding two offerings of 3 months bills for total ISK 2.380 million in total, at end of December 2024.
 In both cases hedging was put in place to fix the liability in EUR.
-The total fixed amount at end of December 2023 amounts to EUR 16.9 million.
+The total fixed amount at end of December 2024 amounts to EUR 15.5 million.
 The bills are listed on Nasdaq Iceland.